ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 priority: `2`
 ```

 Both spans have the same begin offset.
 When you consolidate by using the `LeftToRight` policy for ascending priority order, the tuple (`match: John, priority: 1`) is retained because it has the higher priority.
-When you consolidate by using the descending priority order, the tuple (`match: John Doe, priority: 2`) is retained.
-For example:
+When you consolidate by using the descending priority order, the tuple (`match: John Doe, priority: 2`) is retained, as in the following example:

 ```
 create view ConsolidatePeopleWithPrioritiesAscending as